benstaniford/docker-drop/README.md

 1. Open http://localhost:5000 in your web browser
 2. **Drop content** in one of these ways:
-   - Drag and drop text or image files onto the drop zone
+   - Drag and drop text, image, or email files onto the drop zone
+   - **Drag emails directly from Outlook** (saves as .msg or .eml files)
    - Click the drop zone to select files
    - Copy text or images and paste them (Ctrl+V) anywhere on the page
 3. **Preview** your content in the preview area